-"No, and I don't want to keep trying to drink them away either, but it's the only way I can get some sleep, forget why I am doing this, and have some peace, even if it's for a couple of hours, but even that is no longer working"
+"No, and I don't want to keep trying to drink them away either, but it's the only way I can get some sleep, and forget why I am doing this, and have some peace, even if it's for a couple of hours."

 A moment of silence between them went by.

-"No, creo que no. It's not like you ever want to talk about anything anyways, I am surprised you..."
+"No, creo que no. You never want to talk about anything.
+I am surprised you..."

 Julian interrupted before Raul could finish the sentence.